texfaq/texfaq.github.io/FAQ-2letterfontcmd.md

 The new commands (as noted above) override commands of the same type.
-In almost all cases, this merely excludes ludicrous ideas such as ''upright slanted'' fonts, or ''teletype roman'' fonts.
+In almost all cases, this merely excludes ludicrous ideas such as "upright slanted" fonts, or "teletype roman" fonts.
 There are a couple of immediate oddities, though.
 The first is the conflict between `\itshape` (or `\slshape`) and `\scshape`: while many claim that an italic small-caps font is typographically unsound, such